Day 5 - Slimes, Breaking tiles, Falling Tiles, Scenery Tiles and Shaders

 var BreakableTile = preload("res://tiles/breakable_tile.tscn")

-- Instatiate it in
+1. Instatiate it in _on_breakable_terrains_add_breakable_tile

-argument to set its position property
+2. And then use the position argument to set its position property

 func _on_breakable_terrains_add_breakable_tile(